DanEEStar/listening-history-deno/README.md

 # Listening History Deno

-This project uses `deno` to make a copy of the Spotify listening history to a Postgres DB
+This project uses `nuxt` to make a copy of the Spotify listening history to a Postgres DB

-Try deployment on Vercel with Nuxt.js

 ## Setup